cjekel/tindetheus/README.rst

    based into object.
 Fixes session recursion limit.
 -  2018/11/04 Version 0.3.1.
 Fix bug related to Windows and calc\_avg\_emb(), which wouldn't find the unique classes.
-Version 0.3.2, tindehteus will now exit gracefully if you have used all of your free likes while running tindetheus like.
+Version 0.3.2, tindetheus will now exit gracefully if you have used all of your free likes while running tindetheus like.
 -  2018/11/03 Version 0.3.0.
 Major refresh.
 Bug fix related to calling a tindetheus.export\_embeddings function.
 Added version tracking and